dvlab-research/MR-GSM8K/README.md

 We provided a demo evaluate script for you to try out benchmark in **mere two steps**.
 We encourage other SOTA LLMS to try out our benchmark and return its results to us.
 We would be happy to include it in the `eval_results` and update the evaluation tables below for you.

+We recently just released the [Mr-Ben: A Comprehensive Meta-Reasoning Benchmark for Large Language Models](https://github.com/dvlab-research/Mr-Ben).
+It is a natural continuation of Mr-GSM8k and built from well known datasets like MMLU, MHPP and LogiQA.
+If you are interested in evaluating the reasoning ability of your LLMs, please do not forget to check it out!

 ## About the Evaluation Benchmark

 MR-GSM8K is a challenging benchmark designed to evaluate the meta-reasoning capabilities of state-of-the-art Large Language Models (LLMs).
 It goes beyond traditional evaluation metrics by focusing on the reasoning process rather than just the final answer, thus offering a more nuanced assessment of a model's cognitive abilities.